Business News of Mon, 10 Sep 20189

 “Everybody knows that what we need to bring back the factory is money; if we have money and we have done the farms or have given out-growers to do farms, within twelve months the factory will be working”, Mr Mensah explained.

-Mr Mensah, who currently has over 7,500 sugarcane out-growers in both the Central and Western Regions, says many farmers are on standby to supply sugarcane, and that though some of the machines at the factory may be damaging, technicians could still revive them.
+Mr. Mensah, who currently has over 7,500 sugarcane out-growers in both the Central and Western Regions, says many farmers are on standby to supply sugarcane, and that though some of the machines at the factory may be damaging, technicians could still revive them.

 In August 2017, sugarcane out-grower farmers in the Shama District of the Western Region, as well as those in the Komenda and Cape Coast areas in the Central Region, told Citi News their frustration about how their sugarcane plantations had become unprofitable due to the inactivity of the factory since it was opened in 2016.

-Then in July this year, the factory began to harvest the overgrown sugarcane at its own nursery, and sold them to ‘akpeteshie’ distillers from different parts of the country because funds have not been available to transplant the then seedlings.
+Then in July this year, the factory began to harvest the overgrown sugarcane at its own nursery and sold them to ‘akpeteshie’ distillers from different parts of the country because funds have not been available to transplant the then seedlings.

-However, the CEO of Perrilines Ltd. told Citi News getting the needed financial injection could help start the growing of the raw material which should be fully grown for harvesting to feed the factory in twelve months.
+However, the CEO of Perrilines Ltd. told Citi News getting the needed financial injection could help start the growth of the raw material which should be fully grown for harvesting to feed the factory in twelve months.

 Asked if the deteriorating nature of some of the machines will not affect its operation, Mr. Mensah explained that only some maintenance will be required.